 Skip to content

-“Breaking the Silence,” a group of former IDF soldiers, founded 20 years ago, has released a statement exposing the deliberate ethnic cleansing of Gaza.
+“Breaking the Silence,” a group of former IDF soldiers, founded 20 years ago, has released a statement on Nov.
+13 exposing Israel’s deliberate ethnic cleansing of Gaza.
 It reads:

-“This is the default.
+“‘This is the default.
 No civilians are supposed to be in the area, that’s the perspective.
-We spotted someone in a window, so they fired and killed him,” one soldier told Oren Ziv for +972 Magazine in July.
+We spotted someone in a window, so they fired and killed him,’ one soldier told Oren Ziv for +972 Magazine in July.
 Kill zones are nothing new, all that’s really changed is the scale.
-Brig-Gen Itzik Cohen also made clear that there’s “no intention of allowing the residents of the northern Gaza Strip to return to their homes.”
-Forced transfer, which also lays the groundwork for possible resettlement.
-The IDF is ethnically cleansing northern Gaza.

 This post is for paying subscribers only